 The Company has reclassified amounts owed to the Group undertakings as borrowings where these are interest bearing.
 These amounts were previously disclosed within other creditors.
-The impact of this change on the balance sheet as at 31 March 2005 is to increase borrowings falling due within one year and reduce other creditors falling due within one year by £657m and to increase borrowings falling due after one year and reduce other creditors falling due after one year by £840m.
+The impact of this change on the balance sheet as at 31 March 2005 is to increase borrowings falling due within one year and reduce other creditors falling due within one year by £155m.